yzw493045745/Yu.github.io/_pages/about.md

 - [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**

-# 🎖 Honors and Awards
-- *2023.06*: Travel Grant from the LEB Foundation to participate in the XVII EAAE Congress (750 €).
-- *2020.08*: Excellent Master’s Degree Thesis of Chinese Society (awarded to the 0.1% best master thesis in the research field of Plant Nutrition and Fertilizer Science).
-- *2019.10*: The First-Class Master Academic Scholarship of China Agricultural University (Top 1%).
-- *2018.11*: The First Prize of China Agricultural University English Speech Contest (Top 1%).
-- *2015.09*: The Third Prize of the National English Contest for Chinese College Students (Top 3%).

 # 💬 Conference Presentations
 - **Long, W.**, Zhu, X., Weikard, H.P., Oenema, O., Hou, Y. (07/2024).
 Quantifying the environmental and economic impacts of feeding China’s monogastric livestock with food waste: a general equilibrium approach.
 Oral presentation to be delivered at the EAERE 29th Annual Conference, Leuven, Belgium.
 - **Long, W.**, Zhu, X., Weikard, H.P., Oenema, O., Hou, Y. (06/2024).
 Quantifying the environmental and economic impacts of feeding China’s monogastric livestock with food waste: a general equilibrium approach.
 Oral presentation delivered at the III Economy for The Common Good International Conference, Leeuwarden, Fryslân, The Netherlands.